Bounce Hydration offers a 10-minute COVID-19 antibody test with 96.7% accuracy from Healgen Scientific.

 The process is rather straightforward, and it’s designed to give you maximum peace of mind:

-4. You will receive your results within 10 to 15 minutes.
+2. You will receive your results in 10 minutes.

 Bounce Hydration requires a minimum of 2 people for standalone antibody testing.
 However, anyone with a solo drip appointment can add on the antibody testing as an extra.